soniatyburczy/llama2-qlora-sft-coverletter-project/README.md

 * hallucinate experiences or rewrite the applicant's background incorrectly
 * ignore or partially use key fields (skills, past experience, required qualifications)

-These weaknesses, along with Llama-2-7b's strengths, make it an excellent candidate for fine-tuning.
+These weaknesses make it an excellent candidate for finetuning.
 The chat model was chosen because instruction-tuned models handle structured prompts more reliably, which is important for the task of generating a cover letter from a resume and job description.